kuzzleio/kuzzle/doc/2/framework/classes/kuzzle-request/get-search-body/index.md

 Returns the search body.

-With the HTTP protocol, the search body will be fetch depending on the verb:
+In the HTTP protocol, the search body will be extracted depending on the verb:
   - `GET`: extract the `searchBody` query string argument and parse it
   - `POST`: return the request body